ricktaylor/btpu/draft-taylor-btpu.md

 The Bundle Message is used to encapsulate an entire Bundle, and SHOULD be used by an implementation when a Bundle will fit in its entirety in a single Link-layer PDU to avoid the overhead of segmentation, and reducing the risk of the total loss of a Bundle if one or more unnecessary segments of a Bundle is lost.

-A Bundle Message has a type of TBD.
+A Bundle Message has a type of 2.
 The Message Content MUST be a valid Bundle.

 Emitting a Bundle Message with a Length field value of zero (0), i.e no Bundle content, only adds control-plane overhead and SHOULD NOT be used as an alternative form of padding.